wizeline/tea/README.md

 ## Running the tests

-HEADSUP - Tests files are part of the Components folder.
+Tests files are part of the Components folder.
 They follow the naming convention of `Component.test.js`

 In order to run the tests, you'll need to run `yarn test`